Tacora: Geography and geomorphology

 According to some reports glaciers occur within the caldera at elevations above 5500 m, while other reports indicate the absence of perennial snow on the mountain.
 Glacial valleys and moraines have been recognized on the eastern, southeastern and southern slopes of the volcano, and cirques have been found at 5000 m elevation.
 These landforms suggest that the mountain was formerly glaciated.
 Three sets of moraines have been described, one at 4400 m elevation possibly linked to the last glacial maximum, an older one at 4500 m elevation and a third at 4900 m elevation which may have formed during the Little Ice Age; moraines reach thicknesses of 200 m.
 There is an additional set of moraines at 4350–4300 m elevation that has been correlated to pre-last glacial maximum glaciations, as well as traces of ice cored moraines and rock glaciers.
 Some rock glaciers still exist; unlike other glacial bodies in Chile the fronts of rock glaciers on Tacora are not retreating.

 The mountain is an important source of water for the region.
-The Lluta River originates on Tacora, and its waters are highly salty owing to their origin on the volcano.
+The Azufre River, a major tributary of the Lluta River, originates on Tacora, and its waters are highly salty owing to their origin on the volcano.
 The Chislluma River flows past the northeastern flank of Tacora and the Rio Caracarani past the southeastern one; finally, the Mauri Canal and Uchusuma Canal run along the southeastern slopes.

 On the western and northwestern flanks, solfataras are present both in the form of fumaroles and of steaming ground, and the Aguas Calientes de Tacora hot springs are located 2 km southwest of the volcano.
 Further, geyserite cones indicate that geysers were formerly active on the volcano.
-Seismic tomography has been used to image both the hydrothermal systems and magma systems of the volcano, and Tacora has been prospected for geothermal power generation.
+Seismic tomography has been used to image both the hydrothermal systems and magma systems of the volcano.
+Prospecting for geothermal power generation concluded it is a "highly favourable area".
 In 2009, the Chilean Ministry of Mining recorded bids for geothermal development at Tacora, and one bid was approved by the Ministry in early 2010.